Noura Sheikhalzoor, RD, MSc

 What has been your career path? (*updated August 19, 2019)

 My career path is unique, but not long.
 I completed an internship in the United Arab Emirates at one of the largest hospitals: Sheikh Khalifa Medical City – managed by Cleveland Clinic in the three main dietetic practice areas: food services management, clinical, and community nutrition.
 I completed my dietetics practicum in Ontario in a long term care home’s food service and public health unit, and in a complex continuing care rehab hospital.
 From these experiences, I found that I am very interested in health promotion and disease prevention through community and public health programs and policies.
 I started my M.Sc. studies in community nutrition to learn more about nutrition programs and policies to improve community and public health.
 During that time, I worked with programs such as Kids Kitchen teaching grades 4 and 5 how to cook, and helped with Dietitians of Canada’s nutrition month campaign in Saskatchewan.

 I always seek learning and training opportunities.
 I have taken courses, attended conferences, and completed workshops and webinars on different topics related to nutrition, health, professional development, and teaching.
 I took some nutrition courses offered by Dietitians of Canada.
 I also completed cooking classes from programs: Start from Scratch, Demos for Dietitians, and Collective Kitchens Leadership.
 I am also working to complete my Master Gardener Certificate from the University of Saskatchewan.
+I completed my thesis defence at the University of Saskatchewan in August, 2018.
 In my learning journey, I connect the dots between my different learnings.
 For example, I am learning about cooking and gardening to have better connection of the food system’s elements and better understanding of how they relate to people’s lives.